Skip to content (Press enter)

 If yes, how does that process work?

 According to the Securities Regulations (Annual Financial Statements), 2010, a company whose shares or debt securities are traded is required to prepare its financial statements in accordance with Generally Accepted Accounting Principles.
 Generally Accepted Accounting Principles are defined as ‘International Financial Reporting Standards’.
 International Financial Reporting Standards are defined as ‘Standards and Interpretations published by the International Accounting Standards Board’.
-Therefore, the text of any new or amended IFRS Standards is ‘automatically’ incorporated into the regulations, and there is no need for a specific incorporation or endorsement.
+Therefore, the text of any new or amended IFRS Standard is ‘automatically’ incorporated into the regulations, and there is no need for a specific incorporation or endorsement.
+However, see the information above on the IFRS 17 transition date.

 If no, how do IFRS Accounting Standards become a requirement in the jurisdiction?